usernane/AJAXRequestJs/README.md

 }
 ```

->> Note: Starting version 1.1.1, the array of callbacks can be also a single function.

 ## Properties Accessable in Callbacks
-Inside the callback that will be executed, the developer will have access to the properties of AJAX request and its response.
+Inside the callback that will be executed, developer will have access to the properties of AJAX request and its response.
 The developer can use the keyword `this` to access them.
 The available properties are as follows:

 ``` javascript
 function () {